 Has help paying for child care indicates whether a mother using nonparental child care on a regular basis has help paying for that care whether that is from a welfare office or office of employment services, an agency for child development, or a local or community program.
 It is based on two survey items, one that asks whether the mother uses nonparental child care on a regular basis and another that asks whether she receives any help to pay for child care.
 If the mother indicates that she regularly uses nonparental child care and that she receives help to pay for this child care, then she is considered to have help paying for child care.
-If the mother indicates that she regularly uses nonparental child care.
-If the mother indicates that she regularly uses nonparental child care.
-If the mother indicates that she regularly uses nonparental child care, then she is not considered to have help paying for child care, then she is not considered to have help paying for child care, then she is not considered to have help paying for child care, then she is not considered to have help paying for child care.
+If the mother indicates that she regularly uses nonparental child care and indicates that she does not receive help to pay for this child care or if the mother indicates that she does not use nonparental child care, then she is not considered to have help paying for child care.
 This measure is used to describe program group families' life circumstances when the focal child was 2.5 years of age and 3.5 years of age.